 Curaçao offers useful yachting facilities for sailors who venture into the waters of the southern Caribbean.
 Travelers can also enjoy scuba diving in the Curaçao Underwater Marine Park and the culture and shopping available in the capital of Willemstad.

-If you just want to spend a few hours on the water, without the cost and responsibility involved with renting a boat you can take an excursion.
-Take a look at the table that follows for contact information for area day sail providers.
+If you want to experience some time on the open water, without the cost and responsibility involved with renting a boat you can take an excursion.
+Wondering about taking a boat ride?
+Check out the chart below to obtain information on area excursion services.

 |Adrenaline Tours Curacao||(999) 767-6241||Caracasbaai Road - 4.9 mi.
 (7.9 km) East-Southeast of Willemstad|